Everlane/lita-github-pinger/README.md

 1. Somebody has commented on your pull request
 2. Somebody has @mentioned you through a comment on a pull request
 3. Somebody has assigned you to a pull request
+4. Somebody has requested a pull request review from you
-4. The status of your pull request was set to "failing"
+5. The status of your pull request was set to "failing"

 ## Installation